Panasonic GH5 vs GH5s

 Going beyond this snapshot of core features and characteristics, what are the differences between the Panasonic Lumix DC-GH5 and the Panasonic Lumix DC-GH5s?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GH5 vs GH5s

-The physical size and weight of the Panasonic GH5 and the Panasonic GH5s are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Panasonic GH5 and the Panasonic GH5s is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).

 In this particular case, the Panasonic GH5 and the Panasonic GH5s have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the GH5s is markedly lighter (9 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.